ren-a-ps/webdev_personal/README.md

 HTML / CSS (Bootstrap 5) / JS (JQuery)

 Description:
 This project focuses more on the layout or the appearance of the website.
 This is achieve by using Bootstrap 5.
 Fixed some minor issue on Bootstrap 5 using JQuery.
+This project is also mobile friendly.

 ## Socials